ect123/intro-to-qgis-workshop/README.md

 # Intro to GIS with QGIS 3.4

 This workshop meant to help you understand the fundamentals of GIS, and get to started with using QGIS 3.4 for map production. **The instructions below will follow a brief presentation overviewing the QGIS 3 and it's user interface.**

 The result of this project will be a choropleth map showing the number of Douglas Firs lining the streets in each of Vancouver's neighbourhoods.
 We will compose and export this map for print.

 ## 0. Start QGIS and get the workshop data and instructions.
 Open QGIS 3.4.0 with GRASS.
 In your browser, download the .zip file of the repository found on this page: **github.com/ect123/intro-to-qgis-workshop**.
 SAVE the file.
 The .zip file will now be in your Downloads folder.
-Move this folder to **C:\Temp** and **extract**.
+Move this folder to a locations on your hard drive or flash drive and **extract**.
+We will use C:\Temp for this workshop.

 ## 1. Open the QGIS project file (.qgz)
 In the Browser Panel, click the C:\Temp folder to expand, and select your newly extracted folder called **QGIS3-intro-workshop**.
 Inside you'll see a project file named **vanTreeMap**.
 Double-click that file to open the project.